dkbnz/odyssey/README.md

 1. Navigate into the newly extracted `${INSTALL_LOCATION}/seng302-team-100-everyware-0.0.1-SNAPSHOT/bin` folder
 2. Execute the `seng302-team-100-everyware` file

+Congratulations, TravelEA should now be running!
+Your browser should open onto the TravelEA website, but if it does not navigate to `localhost:8080`.
-Congratulations, TravelEA should now be running, you can now Create a Profile or Login.
+You can now Create a Profile or Login.

+To login as an admin user use username `admin@travelea.com` and password `1nimda`.
+To login as a regular user use username `guestUser@travelea.com` and password `guest123`.

 ### Reference
 * [Play Documentation](https://playframework.com/documentation/latest/Home)